Yuheshpandian/369-CSS-EFFECTS/README.md

 ### Want To Contribute:

-If you want to contribute feel free and clone this repository and add your changes as commits and then request a pull.
-Make sure that you make your changes and act in accordance to the [CONTRIBUTING.md](CONTRIBUTING.md).
-You are even supporting me by giving a ⭐ to this Repository.
+If you want to contribute, clone this repository, make your changes, and submit a pull request.
+Follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.MD).
+Don't forget to give this repository a ⭐ if you find it useful.

 <br>